 by Amilcar and Demetria Shabazz

-This June 19, 2021, for the first time ever, the Commonwealth of Massachusetts will celebrate Juneteenth as an official state holiday.
+On June 19, 2021, for the first time ever, the Commonwealth of Massachusetts celebrated Juneteenth as an official state holiday.
 For those who are unaware of this historic day and want to know what it is all about and how to act, let us provide you with a little primer.
 This primer has five points:

 1. History matters; 2.
 Black Joy; 3.
 The Struggle Continues; 4.
 African Amity; and 5.
 We Gon’ Be Alright.

 The basic definition of Juneteenth is that it celebrates the day, June 19,1865, that the Union Army militarily occupied Texas at what was then its largest city, Galveston.
 Major General Gordon Granger read out a field order that declared that the racist practice of enslaving human beings, notably of humans of African descent, was forevermore dead.
 The order is succinct and to the point, a mere 95 words:

 The people of Texas are informed that, in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them, becomes that between employer and hired labor.
 The Freedmen are advised to remain at their present homes, and work for wages.
 They are informed that they will not be allowed to collect at military posts; and that they will not be supported in idleness either there or elsewhere.

 African people had been waiting to hear those words for a mighty long time and they translated them into one word: Jubilee!
 Which brings up Point #2: